broeker/jumpsuit/src/pages/index.md

   better, and the because both the promise and the realities of the web continues to evolve at the speed of the sound.
 I encountered Gatsby JS and the concept of the JAMStack for the first time at Badcamp 2018, and...

-  The backend has been solved, and is now fully commoditized.
 ---